 I am a Roboticist currently working as a Senior Principal Robotics Software Engineer at iRobot, helping to make robots an everyday reality in millions of homes worldwide.
-Previously, I worked at Bossa Nova Robotics, where we are bringing autonomous robots into public spaces around the world.
+Previously, I worked at Bossa Nova Robotics on bringing autonomous robots into retail spaces shared with the general public.
 Before joining Bossa Nova, I earned my Ph.D. in Robotics from Georgia Tech (via the Healthcare Robotics Lab).
 My graduate research focused on enabling non-expert users with severe motor impairments to effectively operate human-scale, general-purpose robots for self-care and everyday tasks.
 The complexity of these robots gives them the potential to provide economical, 24/7 assistance to diverse users for a variety of tasks, but also makes them difficult for non-experts to control.
 My dissertation worked to change this through the design and evaluation of accessible interfaces and intelligent robotic capabilities.
 I described the results of a multi-year, user-centered research and design process, including both a laboratory evaluation with 15 non-expert users with profound motor impairments, and a seven day deployment of the robot in the home of another individual with quadriplegia.

 When not working on making robots more capable, I like to spend my time with my wife, Heather, and our dog, Seamus.
 On most nights, you will find the three of us in the kitchen trying new recipes or perfecting old ones (with Seamus making sure any dropped food never hits the floor).
 Aside from that, I am often working on at least one side-project, which might range from woodworking to embedded microcontrollers, or possibly both.
 My most recent build was a small digital clock, custom designed and built, from the PCB layout to the wooden case carved from pen blanks.